 If you checked out our previous post, you will understand the importance of being autonomous when it comes to R&D Tax Credits.

-However, sometimes your company (or you!) aren’t autonomous.
+However, sometimes your company isn’t autonomous.
 You are a ‘linked or partner enterprise‘.

 Tax Credits tips straight to your inbox

 For all the latest tips and tricks for claiming R&D Tax Credits, make sure you sign up to our newsletter!

 In short, your company is considered to be linked to the owner of your shares if one of the following is true:

 - the other company owns more than 50% of the voting rights,

 - they can appoint or remove a majority of your management team,

 - the comapany can exert a “dominant influence” over your company,